- Please refer to the UWM COVID-19 website for current UWM information.

 - Document your conversation.

-- If the answer to all questions is “no”, the study visit may continue, and all screening questions should be verified again at the time of the in-person visit
+- If the answer to both questions is “no”, the study visit may continue, and all screening questions should be verified again at the time of the in-person visit

-- Implement social distancing for the entire visit.
+- Maintain social distancing for the entire visit.

 - Disinfect space, equipment, and surfaces before and after visits.